jayeryden/JayeRyden-Portfolio/docs/index.md

 # Jaye Ryden Portfolio

-## This is the portfolio project 3.2
+## This is the portfolio for project 3.2